godotengine/godot-docs/tutorials/editor/game_embedding.rst

    Game speed dropdown on the left of the Game bar

-This can be used to view interactions in slow motion, or speed up the game significantly to test mechanics that normally take a long time to occur.
+The current setting is indicated with a small diamond icon next to the selected speed, which is 1.0× by default.

-The reset button to the right of the dropdown resets the game speed to normal (1.0×).
+Game speed can be used to view interactions in slow motion, or speed up the game significantly to test mechanics that normally take a long time to occur.

 .. tip::